 Certain diseases caused by toxic exposure cannot become symptomatic until months or years after the first exposure has elapsed.
 When exposure leads to several health problems, such as asthma and cancer, it can be difficult to trace the cause of the disease back to exposure to toxic substances at work.

 It may take years for repeated stress injuries to become apparent.
 If an employee developed problems after several years of repeated lifting at work, it can be difficult to prove that the injury was caused by work tasks in the work as opposed to external activities.

 Evidence to support labor demand for long-term illness or injury

 An employee can take one of several different methods to prove that a long-term injury or illness is related to work:

 - Find out about other employees who worked under the same conditions in the same place developed a similar disease or injury: It can be a strong indicator that it is a work-related health condition if a number of people in the same industry and place develop equally or similar problems.

 - Monitoring recalls and changes to the law: If a subject an employee has been working with for years, the job has recently become illegal because it is known that it causes health problems, this is evidence that work-related exposure caused damage.

 - Use a medical expert: A qualified physician may be able to help an employee document a long-term injury or illness.
 For a worker who has developed a repetitive stress injury, for example, a doctor may decide whether the injury was caused by repetitive movements that were required in the performance of tasks.
 Any medical evidence that an employee can provide to support a claim will go a long way in proving it.

 Most employers are required to carry employee compensation insurance.
-Our knowledgeable agents at McElhinny Insurance Agency in Pittsburgh, Pennsylvania can review your insurance package to ensure you have the coverage you need at the best possible price.
+Our savvy agents at C. W. Howard Insurance in Butler, Pennsylvania can review your insurance package to ensure you have the coverage you need at the best possible price.